 Regardless of the OLC’s assertions, the proof is in the pudding in terms of the numbers.
 With only twice the population, the state of New Hampshire collected 10 times the amount of revenue as compared to GambetDC in its partnership with DraftKings Sportsbook.

 In that comparison, it’s also worth noting that NH has no major professional sports teams within its borders like DC does.
 DC sets up for sports betting with franchises like DC United plus the Washington Capitals, Mystics, Nationals, Spirit, and Wizards all playing home events therein.

 For regulators in Maryland, it’s a storyline to follow.
 The Old Line State could potentially benefit from struggles in DC in several ways.

 What MD regulators and sportsbooks should take away from these proceedings

 In navigating a new industry, there’s no shame in adjusting to the market’s patterns.
 In fact, that’s exactly what competitive sportsbooks do on a daily basis.
 They move lines based on how the public is betting so that ideally, they win regardless of how sporting events play out.

 Such agility is crucial for sportsbooks to compete.
 Regulatory landscapes have to afford operators as much freedom to tailor their products to consumer interest while still prioritizing fairness and integrity.

 Additionally, while bettors value both price and convenience, they will choose the former over the latter if forced to do so.
 DC bettors chose William Hill over GambetDC for its superior odds even when their only option for doing so was visiting the ticket window at the Entertainment & Sports Arena.

-Finally, the most essential quality for regulators undertaking the burden of administering MD sports betting is humility.
+Finally, an essential quality for regulators undertaking the burden of administering Maryland Sportsbooks is humility.
 In the “war” to capture tax revenue from sports betting and introduce consumer protections by taking the activity off the illegal market, it’s preferential to admit mistakes.